 The lack of connectivity is one of the biggest problems today.

 All of us at this moment have a wifi signal on our phone and laptop = You are far away from your home but you are always connected.
 Nevertheless, in many countries, this is not possible.
-And maybe some of you can say: "It's true in my Country, my region, my city we have a lot of problems of connectivity!".
+And maybe some of you can say: "Yes, it's true in my Region, my Country we have a lot of problems of connectivity!".